 Unfortunately, parents can miss out on these impactful years of a child’s life.
 Emotionally or physically absent parents have dramatic impacts on a child’s behavior.
 You may be working 60+ hours with good intention – to pay for education, buy a bigger home, etc. It’s easy to blame the need for money to justify this, but the reality is that we often don’t actually question what that “need” is.

 When you start to unpack what that “need” is, you may realize that being present for your children is more important.
 Instead of funding private college, you fund public college.
 Instead of buying a bigger home, you renovate your existing home.
 We often get obsessed with the pursuit of earning money without stepping back and asking ourselves what we are giving up to do so.
+This is why I believe the true measure of wealth is time, as opposed to money.
+When you view decisions through the lens of maximizing your time as opposed to money, you may make different decisions.

 Increase your work when your kids are school age